digitaldrummerj/digitaldrummerj.me/content/blog/2016/docker-windows-mounting-directories.md

 ## Step 3: Mounting Shared Folders in Docker

-> **Warning:**  To make symlinks works when you start up the docker-machine, you need to run the Docker Quickstart Terminal as an administrator.
+{{< blockquote start="Warning" text="To make symlinks works when you start up the docker-machine, you need to run the Docker Quickstart Terminal as an administrator.
 This is a security limitation of Windows for symlinks.
-Right-click on the Docker Quickstart Terminal and select Run As Administrator.
+Right-click on the Docker Quickstart Terminal and select Run As Administrator." class="warning" >}}
-{:.warning}

 Unfortunately even with auto-mount Docker will only mount the c/Users folder in the docker-machine.
 If you want the folders to auto-mount you will need to manually mount them each time you start up the default docker machine.